 The power supply can range from 2.5 to 5.0 volts.
-At 3 volts current drain averages less than $600\mu$ A in most cases, but can be higher if Cs is large.
+At 3 volts current drain averages less than $600\mu\text{A}$ in most cases, but can be higher if Cs is large.
 Increasing Cx values will actually decrease power drain.
-Operation can be from batteries, but be cautious about loads causing supply droop (see Output Drive, previous section).
+Operation can be from batteries, but be cautious about loads causing supply droop (see Output Drive, Section 2.2.4).